rose-coste/whitepapers/state_of_union_containers_pt1.md

-The success of the Docker project has even has gone as far to accumulate several millions of dollars in funding for Docker Inc. providing them with an estimated valuation of \$200-­‐400 million dollars at the time of this report (2).
+The success of the Docker project has even has gone as far to accumulate several millions of dollars in funding for Docker Inc. providing them with an estimated valuation of \$200-400 million dollars at the time of this report (2).

-Needless to say, Docker and the ecosystem being built around it, primarily the container orchestration and management tools, are providing a popular and open-­‐source means for companies of all sizes to adapt to the scalable, dynamic and agile technologies that similarly power the infrastructure and applications at tech giants such as Facebook, Google and Amazon.
+Needless to say, Docker and the ecosystem being built around it, primarily the container orchestration and management tools, are providing a popular and open-source means for companies of all sizes to adapt to the scalable, dynamic and agile technologies that similarly power the infrastructure and applications at tech giants such as Facebook, Google and Amazon.